RBartho/Aesthetics-Toolbox/docs/InstallationInstructions_Windows.md

 2. Open an Anaconda-Prompt on your system.
 (Click Start, search for Anaconda Prompt, and click to open.)

-3. Navigate to the downloaded files in the Anaconda-Prompt window.
-If you do not know how to change folders in a Command-Pompt (with "cd"- Command), google it :-).
+3. Change to the folder that contains the "requirements.txt" file that you downloaded from github (by using the cd command).
+If you do not know how to change folders in a Command-Pomp/terminal, google it :-).

 4. In the same folder where the file "requirements.txt" is, run this command in the terminal: